Vanguard Investments Canada Announces Final 2024 Annual Capital Gains Distributions for the Vanguard ETFs®

 These amounts are for the year-end capital gains distributions only, which will be re-invested and the resulting units immediately consolidated, so that the number of units held by each investor will not change.
-The annual capital gains distributions do not include the ongoing monthly, quarterly or annual cash distribution amounts, which are reported in a separate press release.
+The annual capital gains distributions do not include the ongoing monthly or quarterly cash distribution amounts, which are reported in a separate press release.

-The ex-dividend date for the 2024 annual distributions for these ETFs is December 24, 2024.
-The record date for the 2024 annual distributions will be December 24, 2024 and payable on January 3, 2025.
+The ex-dividend date for the 2024 annual distributions for these ETFs will be December 30, 2024.
+The record date will be December 30, 2024 and payable on January 7, 2025.
 The actual taxable amounts of reinvested capital gains distributions for 2024, including the tax characteristics of the distributions, will be reported to brokers (through CDS Clearing and Depository Services Inc.) in early-2025.

 |Vanguard ETF